coffeemug/defstartup/_drafts/productivity.md

 __First__, I use a single centralized system to keep track of all extrinsic tasks.
 For me, that's e-mail.

-__Second__, I never agree to do anything that tasks more than thirty seconds.
+__Second__, I never immediately agree to do anything that takes more than thirty seconds.
 Here is what I say instead (in person, over Slack, etc.):

 > I'm working on something right now and can't commit to doing this.
 Could you send me an e-mail and I'll see if I can get to it?

+If something extrinsic comes up that I myself think I need to do (like filling out some HR form), I don't do it -- I send myself an e-mail instead.

+__Third__, I have a label in gmail called `incoming` along with an automatic filter that labels each new e-mail as `incoming` and archives it.
+That's right, all new e-mail bypasses the inbox.
+There is a cognitive burden I don't entirely understand with having e-mail in my inbox that disappears entirely when I use a label instead.
+Probably because I have some unshakable internal expectation that I should process everything in my inbox, where as a label can grow infinitely without causing me any apprehension.

+__Fourth__, I process the `incoming` label no more than twice a day -- in the morning and in the evening.
+I could probably get away with doing it only once, but I haven't tried that yet.

+__Fifth__, when I do process the `incoming` label I use a single test to determine if I should work on the task:

+> Will the world be materially different in a month if I don't work on this task?